varemenos/aklpgr-blog-posts/how-to-drain-every-single-drop-of-juice-out-of-sublime-text.md

 ### More

 For more you can check [package control's website](https://sublime.wbond.net/).
 It contains a list of popular, trending and new packages, it also gives you the ability to search by label or by text input.

+## Settings

+I won't go much for Settings right now (since I'm kinda off schedule) so for now you can check the settings I'm using by visiting [this link](https://github.com/varemenos/veSettingsST3)